roboscienceorg/book/source/Terms/Terms.rst

 terminating at the end-effector.
 By relating the links to segments and joints as nodes, we see that serial link manipulators can be seen as graphs with no loops or cycles.
-The classical robot arm is an example of a serial chain manipulator, Figure :numref:`armsample-a`.
+The classical robot arm is an example of a serial chain manipulator, :numref:`armsample-a`.
 Robot arms normally employ fixed length links and use rotary joints.
 This are often called articulated robots or the arm is called an articulator.
 Very general tools exist to construct mathematical